-The Leaf Pack Experiment Kit and Leaf Pack Network® are designed to enhance student understanding of stream ecosystems and to demonstrate the importance of streamside forests.
+The Leaf Pack Network® is designed to enhance understanding of stream ecosystems and to demonstrate the importance of streamside forests.
 Historically streams, and the life in those streams, evolved and developed under forested conditions.
-Researchers at Stroud Water Research Center have been studying the connection between streamside forests and stream ecosystems for the past 30 years.
+Researchers at Stroud Water Research Center have been studying the connection between streamside forests and stream ecosystems for decades.

 Early research conducted for the River Continuum laid the foundation for more recent studies linking streamside forests and stream ecosystems.
 Since the mid-1980’s, it has been well known that streamside forests can function as filters for pollution.
 Ongoing research at the Center has determined that in addition to acting as buffers for pollution, streamside forests are an integral and essential part of the stream ecosystem that affect the physical, chemical and biological aspect of streams.

-As part of its research, Stroud Center scientists have used leaf packs to better understand the stream ecosystem.
+As part of their research, Stroud Center scientists have used leaf packs to better understand the stream ecosystem.
 In Costa Rica, for example, leaf packs have been used to study how tropical streams differ from temperate streams.
-Leaf packs in the Flint River in Georgia, were used to assess effects of industrial effluents.
+Leaf packs in the Flint River in Georgia were used to assess effects of industrial effluents.

 Conducting a leaf pack experiment by placing artificial leaf packs in the stream replicates the natural process of leaves forming packs in streams.
 Participants learn scientific principles, gain an understanding of how streams function as ecosystems, and are given an opportunity to communicate their data to the global community through the Leaf Pack Network.